Romanhessec/federated-learning-medical-images/README.md

     [Pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation) can
     be used for this step
     - `pandas`, `tqdm`, `pyspark`, `bs4` python libraries
+    - `openjdk-11-jdk` - can be installed with `sudo apt install openjdk-11-jdk`

 While in the root of the repo (and assuming the 400GB+ CheXpert dataset folder `chexpertchestxrays-u20210408` is one level higher - but the file